Ruth Gowdy McKinley: Career

-In 1967, she became the resident Potter at Sheridan College of Art and Design in Missisauga, Ontario.
+In 1967, she became the resident Potter at Sheridan College of Art and Design in Mississauga, Ontario.
 In 1973, she made her exhibition debut at the Ceramics International 1973 at the University of Calgary and won the Metal award.
 In 1976, she became the first potter elected into the Royal Canadian Academy of Art.
 In 1997, her retrospective was held at the Burlington Art Centre.
 Her work is included in the collections of the Musée national des beaux-arts du Québec, the Art Gallery of Burlington, the Canadian Clay and Glass Gallery, the Gardiner Museum, Toronto; and the Canadian Museum of Civilization, Gatineau, Quebec.

 The Ruth Gowdy McKinley project records are in Archives Ontario.

 Legacy

-In 1993, in honour of Ruth Gowdy McKinley, the Canadian Clay and Glass Gallery opened in Waterloo, Ontario largely due to the efforts of Gowdy McKinley’s friends and colleagues who wished to honour her memory.
+In 1993, in honour of Ruth Gowdy McKinley, the Canadian Clay and Glass Gallery opened in Waterloo, Ontario, largely due to the efforts of Gowdy McKinley’s friends and colleagues who wished to honour her memory.